BMLN/authentication-stack/README.md

     keycloak.security-constraints[0].securityCollections[0].patterns[0] = <your/protected/endpoint>

-#### *and that's everything that is needed to now only accept requests with valid tokens to your protected endpoints!*
+#### *and that's everything that is needed to now only accept requests with valid tokens to your services!*